-Use our Arches National Park travel guide and the tips below to plan your vacation.
-We share the camera gear to pack, best places for Arches National Park sunset photography, and where to stay!
+Use this Arches National Park travel guide to plan your vacation: camera gear to pack, best places for Arches National Park sunset photography, and where to stay!

 We have a printed Camera Gear Checklist to help us pack all the equipment we need – that way we don’t forget anything!

-- Camera cleaning kit: You’ll want a field cleaning kit to remove dust that WILL get on your lens at Arches.
-NOTE: this is not for cleaning the sensor.
+- Camera cleaning kit: You’ll want to remove dust that WILL get on your lens – this is NOT for cleaning the sensor.

-- 8. Headlamp: For the best sunrise, sunset or night sky shots at Arches National Park, you’ll be navigating in the dark.
-Use a flashlight or headlamp to light your way from the parking lot to your spot.
+- Headlamp with a red light: For the best sunrise, sunset or night sky shots, you’ll be navigating in the dark.
+Use a headlamp to light your way from the parking lot to your spot.
 Wearing a headlamp allows you to set up your equipment without having to hold a flashlight.
-Remember to use the red light setting and keep the beam pointed on the ground in front of you to avoid disrupting other photographers in the area taking long exposure shots. → Check out these headlamps with the red light!
+Remember to use the red light setting and keep the beam pointed on the ground in front of you to avoid disrupting other photographers in the area taking long exposure shots.

 Arches National Park Photo Spots Map